Onyxia

 Using Keycloak to enable user authentication

-Let's setup Keycloak to enable users to create account and login to our Onyxia.
+Let's setup Keycloak to enable users to create account and login to our Onyxia instance.

-Note that in this instalation guide we make you use Keycloak but you can use any identity server that is Open ID Connect compliant.
+Note that in this instalation guide we make you use Keycloak but you can use any OIDC compliant provider like Entra ID or Auth0.
+See the following gide for specific instructions for different provider and detailed authentication related configuration options.

 Deploying Keycloak